 Author Hannah Moskowitz recently posted The Boy Problem on her blog.
 Read it here.
 Her post got me thinking about boys and YA.
 My intention with this blog is to focus on books for boys.
 As Hannah mentions, this is not as easy as it seems.
 When I started blogging, just a few months ago, I had a tough time finding true boy books, which currently constitute books with a male POV that aren't targeted to girls.
 (Yes, this does happen.
-See I Know It's Over).
-Luckily, I've found some promising titles, though some I think I need to read before they can officially be dubbed boy books.
+See I Know It's Over

 From my experience in the library (and my experience as a girl), girls will read whatever they find interesting, whether it's a girl book or a book about a boy.
 Boys, on he other hand, want boy stuff.
 And (again agreeing with Hannah), they deserve to have these needs and wants met.
 Girls get vampires and faeries and girl drama, boys deserve explosions, fart jokes, and science fiction.